Wally Cleaver: Overview

 Wally is the "all-American" boy.
 He is an intelligent, polite teenager, who is trusted by his parents, popular with his peers, and liked by his teachers.
-He is an athlete with track, basketball and baseball being his three favorite sports; and, he excels at all.
+He is an athlete with track, basketball and baseball as his three favorite sports, and he excels at all.
 His friends, Clarence "Lumpy" Rutherford and Eddie Haskell, have a knack for getting into trouble and taking Wally along for the ride.
 Unlike his brother Beaver (who thinks girls are "creepy"), Wally is popular with the girls and has many girlfriends during the course of the series' run.
 In the later seasons, Wally has a few after school jobs and buys a used car.

 The humor of the character rests in Wally's teenage perspective.
 He occasionally makes blunt or inappropriate comments that are bewildering or embarrassing to adults.
 He slips into slang occasionally, which upsets his mother.
 He sometimes humorously regards his parents as clueless squares.
 His dating life is sometimes frustrating as he tries to deal with the thoughts and emotions of teenaged girls.
 Wally also acts as a foil to the shenanigans of Eddie and Lumpy, but sometimes reluctantly goes along with them.

-Wally serves as a bridge between Ward, June and Beaver.
-He is more astute and experienced than his brother and often puts parental communications in simpler terms for Beaver's comprehension.
+Wally is more astute and experienced than his brother and often puts parental communications in simpler terms for Beaver's comprehension.
 At other times, he clues the parents in on Beaver's activities, plans and feelings.
 At the age of five, Wally gave a newborn Beaver his nickname while trying to pronounce his given name of Theodore.